-You can find numerous businesses which have a trusted immigration team that can offer support to you and your business.
-Especially when you begin to navigate your through the application process, reviewing your evidence and assessing the current organisation of your workplace and relevant HR procedures.
+You can find numerous businesses and immigration law firms which have a trusted immigration team that can offer support to you and your business.
+Especially when you begin to navigate through the application process, reviewing your evidence and assessing the current organisation of your workplace and relevant HR procedures.
 All of this is to ensure that once you have obtained your sponsor license, you know how to maintain it and can keep your business running.

 This can be an overwhelming task for any business, in particular for those that have not yet had to go through it.